Creating RFP Specifications

 What to Include in the Specifications

 It is the responsibility of the department to provide Purchasing, as early as possible, with full and complete specifications for the products or services requested.
-Clearly written and properly organized specifications, as outlined in the Professional and Artistic Services Information Form (PASIF) (MS Word), establish technical goals, administrative and financial expectations, and set the tone for good communication and a productive relationship between the University and the supplier/contractor.
+Clearly written and properly organized specifications, establish technical goals, administrative and financial expectations, and set the tone for good communication and a productive relationship between the University and the supplier/contractor.
 To accomplish this the specifications must clearly define the user's need.
 Detailed specifications should include:

 Background and purpose for the requested goods or services